 A general MBA program makes more sense if you are unsure about your long-term aspirations.
 But a broader business education can also be an asset for certain paths such as leadership roles, some business strategy roles and entrepreneurship.

 How many different types of MBA specialisation can I choose from?

-There are three VU Online MBA specialisations that you can choose from: Finance, Change Management and Economics for Business.
+There are two VU Online MBA specialisations that you can choose from: Finance and Change Management.

 The Master of Business Administration (Finance) degree is a strong option for students who want to build their financial skillset.
 The program covers four core areas of finance and financial management and includes a capstone project that gives employers proof of your capabilities.